P3 Award: National Student Design Competition for Sustainability

 How may assistance be used?

-The P3 program requests proposals for innovative research projects/designs from eligible institutions.
-The P3 Program supports EPA priorities by funding multi-disciplinary, faculty-led student teams that use the best available scientific knowledge and research results to address environmental problems identified by EPA’s program offices, states and tribal partners as being important, including small, rural, tribal, and disadvantaged communities.
+The P3 program requests applications for innovative research projects/designs from eligible institutions.
+The P3 Program supports EPA priorities by funding multi-disciplinary, faculty-led student teams that use the best available scientific knowledge and research results to address environmental problems identified by EPA’s program offices, states and tribal partners as being important, including small, rural, tribal, and/or underserved communities.
 As a result, the P3 Program provides tested innovative solutions that stakeholders can use to help solve these problems.
+Assistance agreement awards under this program may involve or relate to geospatial information.
+Further information regarding geospatial information may be obtained by viewing the following website: Geospatial Resources at EPA.

 What are the requirements after being awarded this opportunity?